AlexMGalvez/MyPortfolio/README.md

 ## Features
 This website includes:
-* Design with 2d animation through p5.js.
+* Design with a 2d animation through p5.js.
 The animation displayed is a slightly edited version of the particles effect on the p5.js website
 * The emailjs module which allows someone to contact me through form submission via email